osrf/ros2multirobotbook/src/integration_lifts.md

-# Lifts (a.k.a.
-Elevators)
+# Lifts (i.e. Elevators)

 ## Map requirements

 Before a lift can be properly integrated, be sure to draw up the lift locations with the correct lift names and levels on the navigation graph using `traffic_editor`.
-The instructions to do so can be found in Chapter 3.
-Traffic Editor.
+The instructions to do so can be found in [Traffic Editor](./traffic-editor.md) chapter.

 ## Integration

 Elevator integration will allow RMF to work over multiple levels, resolving conflicts and managing shared resources on a larger scale.
 Similar to door integration, the basic requirement is that the lift controller accepts commands using a prescribed protocol, `OPC` is one such example.

 The elevators will be integrated in a similar fashion as doors as well, relying on a lift node and a lift adapter.
-The following block diagram shows how each component works with each other.
+The following block diagram shows how each component works with each other:

 <img src="images/lifts_block_diagram.png">